Wst-04d12/base64byLua/README.md

 # base64byLua
 A simple base64 implementation by Lua.
+Using LuaJIT as Runtime.